jayeshthk/Parallel_Computing/MatrixMultiply_CUDA/Readme.md

 # Matrix multiplication is critical for language models. this code simulates the MM.

+## info:

+- matrixes are hardcoded into .cu file in order to change it you can edit `matrix_multiply.cu` file.

 ### How to Compile and Run:

 To compile and run this CUDA program, you need to have NVIDIA's CUDA toolkit installed and a compatible GPU.
 Here are the steps: